Gem Profile- Fulgurite

 Why is it so unique?

-So, is a Fulgurite created every time lightning strikes the ground?
-The answer would be, probably not.
-Researchers from the University of Florida Department of Electrical and Computer engineering have been studying the effects of lightning on power lines above and below the ground at their research facility at Camp Blanding near Starke Florida since 1994.
-Their findings have been that lighting will blow sand up, it will "eat" the soil, and will sometimes form a Fulgurite.
-They have found that the higher the silica and quartz content of soil and the more densely it is packed, the more likely it is to create a Fulgurite.
+Researchers from the University of Florida Department of Electrical and Computer Engineering have studied the effects of lightning on power lines above and below ground at Camp Blanding near Starke, Florida, since 1994.
+Their findings show that lightning can blow sand upward, consume soil, and only sometimes form a fulgurite.

-Researchers have also found that lightning will strike the ground and then travel to the water table, sometimes branching out under ground for a few feet before it stops.
-In 1996, they found a very large Fulgurite that has set a world record for its size.
+Researchers have also found that lightning may strike the ground and travel down to the water table, sometimes branching underground for several feet before stopping.
+In 1996, they uncovered an exceptionally large fulgurite that set a world record for size.

 Stereoscopic picture a small tube Fulgurite and a more irregular one.